851401 Introduction to statistical learning with R

 This lecture deals with two important fields in the study of data - supervised and unsupervised (statistical) learning problems.
 In the former case one wishes to predict a certain quantity (response) on the basis of measurements of other variables (predictors); in the latter (unsupervised) case, the aim is simply to find structure (e.g. groups) in the data.

 The emphysis of the lecture will be on practical applications with a minimum of (mathematical/statistical) theory.
-It will be organized as follows:
+Topics: